-2. Bring your own flask to the coffee shop
+2. Bring your own cup to the coffee shop

 3. Stop buying bottled water

 Water water everywhere and we go and buy it from a shop.
 The more you think about this one, the more wasteful and obvious a change this is to make.
 You can pick up reusable bottles in sports shops and lots of supermarkets have them as well.
-For skinflints, that coffee/tea flask can double as a water bottle.
-At the very least, reuse your bottles.
+Plastic bottles are one of the most commonly found waste items on beaches.
+It needs to stop!

 4. No more straws

 Not so obvious this one.
-Shower washes that have these little plastic micobeads added are making an oversized contribution to the plastic problem.
-In addtion to this, they are easily consumed by marine life and can quickly make their way up the food chain to a plate near you.
+Shower washes that have these little plastic micobeads are making an oversized contribution to the plastic problem.
+In addtion to this they are easily consumed by marine life and can quickly make their way up the food chain to a plate near you.